Table of Contents

 Rocky Mountain National Park

 Rocky Mountain National Park is a staple of Colorado.
 With Dream Lake, Trail Ridge Road, and dozens of other places to explore for your elopement.
 RMNP requires a ceremony permit for a designated location within the park for your ceremony.
-Then you’re allowed to take non ceremony photos around the park.
-The recent wildfires have greatly affected the park but a lot of the easy to get to beautiful spots like Dream Lake are back open!
+Then you’re allowed to take non-ceremony photos around the park.

-Timed entry reservations are required for entry into the park during high season between 9am and 3pm.
-But if you have a wedding permit to have your ceremony in the park then you have entry.
-It’s the same for a photographer who has their commercial photography permit, you do not need a timed entry to get into the park.
+Timed entry reservations are required for entry into the park during the high season between 9 am and 3 pm.
+But if you have a wedding permit to have your ceremony in the park then you have entered.
+It’s the same for a photographer who has a commercial photography permit, you do not need a timed entry to get into the park.

-Permits: RMNP has started to limit the number of ceremony permits they release each year to only 6 wedding permits issued a day.
-So if you aren’t able to get a ceremony permit in RMNP I know of lots of spots around Estes Park for the ceremony.
-Then you just need the $50 permit for only photos in the park.
+Permits: RMNP has started to limit the number of ceremony permits they release each month to only 60.
+So the first 60 people to make their reservation is all they allow.
+Even if the date and time you are requesting are available, they will not book more than 60 wedding ceremonies in the park per month.
+If you have your heart set on RMNP but aren’t able to get a ceremony permit don’t freak out.
+I know of places nearby you can exchange vows and then go into the park for photos afterward.
+You just are not allowed to exchange vows anywhere except their designated sites.
+For photos only you just need the $50 photo-only permit and I reserve it for you.
 RMNP ceremony permit fee is $300.
 Click here for more information on Rocky Mountain National Park’s wedding ceremony permit and reservation.

 - Elevation: 7,860-14,259 ft